 4. Ensure a professional and consistent appearance

-Always dress professionally, wear a darker colour as you’ll appear stronger and sharper with a darker silhouette.
-Make sure that you look like your LinkedIn photo or your CV profile photo, because if you don’t look anything like them in the interview, you’re risking a poor first impression.
+Always dress professionally, wear a darker color as you’ll appear stronger and sharper with a darker silhouette.
+Make sure that you look like your LinkedIn photo or your CV profile photo because if you don’t look anything like them in the interview, you’re risking a poor first impression.

 5. Speak clearly

 The way you speak online is very important, if you think you’re speaking slowly it’s probably around the right speed.
 We all will have an accent or maybe we’re speaking a different language, so that’s another reason to speak a little slower.
 Try some voice exercises to help regulate your voice so that you’re speaking at a good, clear speed.